bitcointranscripts/bitcointranscripts/bitcoin-review-podcast/op_vault-round-2-op_ctv.md

 Why does this make Bitcoin better for me?
 And I think it was hard for a lot of people to connect the dots of what they were going to get out of CTV.
 And what's cool about OpVault being active on something like Inquisition is we can go and build wallet software to say, hey, look, here's a single SIG wallet that is as easy to use as a normal phone wallet.
-Maybe it's a command line app,

-Speaker 0: 01:01:31

-Maybe it's a phone wallet, maybe it's a

-Speaker 5: 01:01:31

-command line app, maybe it's a phone wallet, maybe it's a web page, whatever.
+Maybe it's a command line app, maybe it's a phone wallet, maybe it's a command line app, maybe it's a phone wallet, maybe it's a web page, whatever.
 But hey, look, if somebody steals your money, here's how you would intervene and recover it.
 Or, hey, here's a wallet that has a built-in inheritance flow.
 Or, hey, here's a wallet that has complex spending conditions for this other use case.
 And people can actually try it out and start building some intuition for how they would actually use these things in their life.
-And I think the way, if we want to do, I'll call it a community-driven or a user-driven activation of a fork, I think people have to really understand, like if I'm gonna go and run this other software on my node and opt into this new set of rules, like what's the economic benefit for me?
+And I think the way, if we want to do, I'll call it a community-driven or a user-driven activation of a fork, I think people have to really understand, like if I'm going to go and run this other software on my node and opt into this new set of rules, like what's the economic benefit for me?
 And so giving people tangible ways of feeling that I think is really important.

 Speaker 0: 01:02:19